OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 *   JavaScript or HTML injection (Traditional Web apps)
 *   Compromised mobile apps: rooted (Android) or jailbroken (iOS)

-Along with each identified issue, Architecture Dashboard explains its impact and gives instructions for how to fix it, A list of all code analysis patterns can be found [here](https://success.outsystems.com/Documentation/Architecture_Dashboard/Code_Patterns#Security).
+Along with each identified issue, Architecture Dashboard explains its impact and gives instructions for how to fix it.
+A list of all code analysis patterns can be found [here](https://success.outsystems.com/Documentation/Architecture_Dashboard/Code_Patterns#Security).

 ### Third-party tools